-The first pillar was constructed by Rama I; however, there was a rumor that during its construction four snakes were killed when they crawled underneath it.
+The first pillar was constructed by Rama I; however, there was a rumor that during its construction four snakes were crushed when they crawled underneath it.
 This was taken as an omen that the city would only survive for 150 years.
 To squash this rumor, Rama IV had the pillar moved and reconstructed in December of 1853.

 In 2007, the city completed works on restorations that restored the beauty of the City Pillar Shrine.
 Today visitors are welcome to come by as long as they are respectful to the people praying.
 You can watch traditional Thai dancers perform ceremonies.

 South of the Grand Palace, Wat Pho (or Wat Po), is the most important of Thailand’s six first-class royal temples.
 It’s an extremely popular tourist site, but most head straight to the reclining Buddha, leaving much of the rest of the complex free for you to wander around.
 Wat Pho is actually older than the city of Bangkok since its building predates the fall of ancient Ayutthaya.
 (For more: The History Bangkok and the Kingdom of Siam).